DuarteCruz6/AstroPi/README.md

 - Is the data usable/interesting?

 NOTE:
-- Make sure to save both files in the same location (file, per example)
+- Make sure to save both files in the same location (create a paste with both, per example)